runekrauss/runekrauss.github.io/_pages/cv.md

 ## Training

+* Summer 2023: **Repetitive Processes and Their Surrogate-Model Congruent Encoding for Evolutionary Algorithms** (Workshop) at Genetic and Evolutionary Computation Conference
+    * Encoding, operators, and surrogate model for problem solving
+    * Discussion of open problems and outlook

 * Spring 2023: **RRAMs: How to Guarantee Their Quality After Manufacturing?** (Tutorial) at International Symposium on Design and Diagnostics of Electronic Circuits and Systems
     * Memristive devices and RRAM fault models
     * Manufacturing test strategies for RRAMs